 - Choose the hub you want to connect to by selecting its name.

 On occasion, your chosen hub might not appear in the menu.
-Check the Hub List menu again after a few moments.
+Check the Hub List menu again after a few moments or add your hub manually.
 Citrix Casting receives the workspace hub’s broadcasting periodically.

 Discover workspace hub devices manually

-On occasion, a Citrix Ready workspace hub might not appear in the Hub List menu.
-In these cases, you can add the workspace hub manually to access it.
-To add a workspace hub manually:
+If you cannot find the Citrix Ready workspace hub device in the Hub List menu, add the workspace hub’s IP address to access it manually.
+To add a workspace hub:

 - Select the Citrix Casting icon in the menu bar.

-- Select Manage from the menu.
-The My Hubs window appears.
+- Select Manage in the menu.
+The Manage hubs window appears.